PiotrNawrot/nanoT5/README.md

 ### Rouge-L on the held-out test-set across different pre-training budgets:

-In the figure below, we compare the performance of the model trained in this repository under different time budgets ([4](nanoT5/configs/task/pt_4h.yaml), [8](nanoT5/configs/task/pt_8h.yaml), [12](nanoT5/configs/task/pt_12h.yaml), [16](nanoT5/configs/task/pt_16h.yaml), [20](nanoT5/configs/task/pt_20h.yaml), [24](nanoT5/configs/task/pt_24h.yaml) hours) with the original T5-base-v1.1 model weights available through Huggingface Hub and its version adapted for Language Modelling (*google/t5-base-lm-adapt*).
+In the figure below, we compare the performance of the model trained in this repository under different time budgets ([4](nanoT5/configs/task/pt_4h.yaml), [8](nanoT5/configs/task/pt_8h.yaml), [12](nanoT5/configs/task/pt_12h.yaml), [16](nanoT5/configs/task/pt_16h.yaml), [20](nanoT5/configs/task/pt_20h.yaml), [24](nanoT5/configs/task/pt_24h.yaml) hours) with the original T5-base-v1.1 model weights available through Hugging Face Hub and its version adapted for Language Modelling (*google/t5-base-lm-adapt*).
 We observe that model trained in our repository for 16 hours on a single GPU is only 0.2 RougeL worse on average than the original T5-base-v1.1 model, despite being pre-trained on 150x less data (According to the [T5 paper](https://arxiv.org/pdf/1910.10683.pdf), they pre-train their models for one million steps with a batch size 2048.
 Our 16 hours config does 53332 steps with a batch size 256).
 Checkpoint explicitly adapted for Language Modelling (*google/t5-base-lm-adapt*) performs better than the original T5-base-v1.1 model and our model, however, this goes beyond the scope of this repository.

 ![ft_rougeL](assets/downstream.png)

-We share the model's weights after pre-training for 24 hours on [HuggingFace Hub](https://huggingface.co/pnawrot/nanoT5-base), which you can download and fine-tune on SNI using nanoT5.
+We share the model's weights after pre-training for 24 hours on [Hugging Face Hub](https://huggingface.co/pnawrot/nanoT5-base), which you can download and fine-tune on SNI using nanoT5.
 We also share the [fine-tuning loss curves](assets/ft_loss.png).

 A single Fine-tuning step takes ~0.18s, and full Fine-tuning takes ~1 hour.